fivetran/dbt_pendo/README.md

 This package enables you to better understand how users are experiencing and adopting your product.
 It does so by:
 - Calculating usage of features, pages, guides, and the overall product at the account and individual visitor level
-- Enhancing event stream tables with visitor and product information, along with referring pages and features in order to cultivate a customer-journey through the application
+- Enhancing event stream tables with visitor and product information, referring pages, and features to cultivate a customer journey through the application
-- Creating daily activity timelines for features, pages, and guides, reflecting their adoption rates, discoverability, and efficacy at promoting more usage
+- Creating daily activity timelines for features, pages, and guides that reflect their adoption rates, discoverability, and usage promotion efficacy
 - Directly visitors and features to determine activation rates, power-usage, and churn risk

 ## Models